How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Start with a primary topic that has multiple subtopic queries.
 Use tools like:

-Your content should address the main topic PLUS all major subtopics and related questions.
+Your content should address the main topic plus all major subtopics and related questions.
+One keyword = one page is a limiting mindset.
+One topic cluster = one comprehensive page is the correct approach.

 Layer 2: Strategic Heading Hierarchy (H2-H3-H4)